ucdavisdatalab/workshop_intro_to_remote_computing/chapters/03_environment-setup.md

 #### Creating Environments

-The [Micromamba documentation][mm] appears to be aimed at users already familiar with Conda.
+The [Micromamba documentation][mm] is intended for users already familiar with Conda.
 If you're new to environment management or the Conda family of tools, you may find the [Conda documentation][conda-docs] more helpful for understanding what commands do and how to use them.
 There's also a [Conda cheat sheet][conda-cheat].

 [conda-cheat]: https://docs.conda.io/projects/conda/en/latest/_downloads/843d9e0198f2a193a3484886fa28163c/conda-cheatsheet.pdf
 [conda-docs]: https://docs.conda.io/projects/conda/en/stable/commands/index.html